Alexandru Tzigara-Samurcaș: World War II and final years

 The official establishment of Romania's communist regime was the start of several new problems for the aging scholar: many of his belongings were taken away during nationalization, others were sold in public auction, while he himself was taken to court by some of his former employees.
-In 1948, he was also stripped of his Academy membership.
+In 1948, he was also stripped of his Academy membership, and had to renounce his Filantropiei villa.
+He moved in with his daughter, Ana Tzigara Berza, in an apartment bloc on Dărniciei Street, Rahova.
 The following year, his pension was suspended, although, in 1950, he was elected to the International Committee of the History of Art.
+His chief activity, from 1948 to 1952, was the writing of his memoirs.
 The National Museum was reopened in 1951 as a "National Museum of Folk Art", under new management.

-Marginalization aggravated Tzigara's illnesses, and he died on April 1, 1952.
-He was buried at Bellu Cemetery, with a small ceremony attended by family and a few of his intellectual friends: Convorbiri colleague Mehedinți, Junimist philosopher Constantin Rădulescu-Motru, physician Daniel Danielopolu and writer Gala Galaction.
+Marginalization aggravated Tzigara's illnesses, and, as reported by museologist George Vlad, he died on April 30, 1952 at Filantropia Hospital.
+This is recorded in some sources as April 1, which would have made him a few days short of turning 80; however, memoirist Constantin Beldie was present for his eightieth birthday, and read him biographical fragments as an homage.
+Tzigara was buried at Bellu Cemetery, with a small ceremony attended by family and a few of his intellectual friends: Convorbiri colleague Mehedinți, Junimist philosopher Constantin Rădulescu-Motru, physician Daniel Danielopolu and writer Gala Galaction.
 He had lost his public profile, and the international community was left uninformed of his death: in 1955, an invitation to the 18th Art History Congress was mistakenly addressed to him.